|

 wanted the band to do an encore.
 The first encore kicked ass right from the

-start!
 Is This It/Entering The Spectra

-was followed by two covers: Afterglow
+was followed by two covers:

-(Genesis) and
+Genesis) and

-I’m The Walrus (The Beatles)
+I’m The Walrus (

 .
 The last one already got live renditions from